GoodCod3/cybertron-framework/README.md

 ## Entry points

-There are two entry points that you can rewrite to adapt to your requirements:
+There are one entry point that you can rewrite to adapt to your requirements:

-1. `cli.py`: The application is run unattended.
-2. `web.py`: A Flask application that runs the application after the execution of an endpoint.
+1. `web.py`: A Flask application that runs the application after the execution of an endpoint.

 # How to develop
 ## Execute project in local